 LadyofHats, Mariana Ruiz Villarreal [Public domain], via Wikimedia Commons

 Blood is the red liquid in the arteries and veins of humans and other vertebrate animals.
+The human body has about 5 liters of blood.
 It carries nutrients, oxygen, and other substances to the cells of the body and removes waste materials and carbon dioxide from them.

 Plasma is the fluid in which other parts of the blood are suspended.
 Mainly water with nutrients, proteins, salts, hormones, red and white blood cells (leukocytes).
 It makes up about 55% of the blood.

 Red blood cells have hemoglobin, which is composed of four proteins around an iron molecule.
 Hemoglobin binds with oxygen and carbon dioxide so they can be transported around the body.
 Red blood cells make up about 40% of the blood.

 Adapted from Yikrazuul (Own work) [Public domain], via Wikimedia Commons

 Platelets are pieces of cytoplasm that originate from megakaryocytes in the bone marrow and enter the blood.
 Platelets help wounds heal and stop bleeding by forming blood clots and scabs.
 Problems can result when a person has too few or too many platelets, or when they do not work properly.

 Leukocyte cells (known also as white blood cells) surround and ingest foreign matter and organisms that cause disease.
 They also produce antibodies that provide continued protection for disease that might recur.
 Leukocyte cells react to allergic reactions.
 See also Lymphatic and Immune systems

 - Neutrophils are the first defenders against microbe infection.
 Most often bacterial or fungal infection.